tulios/mappersmith/README.md

     Mappersmith.Env.Fixture.count() // 32
     ```

-Mappersmith will use the last fixture matching the params, so you can always override a previous fixture. it will raise an exception for calls without fixtures, `Mappersmith.Env.USE_FIXTURES = true` completely disables network activity.
+Mappersmith will use the last fixture matching the params, thus you can always override a previous fixture.
+It will raise an exception for calls without fixtures, `Mappersmith.Env.USE_FIXTURES = true` completely disables network activity.

 ## Extras